emmt/FITSHeaders.jl/README.md

 If the string value of a FITS card is too long, it shall be split across several consecutive `CONTINUE` cards when writing a FITS file.
-Likewise, if the comment of a commentary keyword is too long, it shall be split across several consecutive cards with the same keyword when writing a FITS file.
+Likewise, if the comment of a commentary keyword (`"COMMENT"` or `"HISTORY"`) is too long, it shall be split across several consecutive cards with the same keyword when writing a FITS file.

 ## FITS cards properties

-FITS cards have properties:
+FITS cards have the following properties (among others):

 ``` julia
 card.type     # type of card: FITS_LOGICAL, FITS_INTEGER, etc.